Santa Apolónia Station, Lisbon's oldest train station, also houses a metro station.

 Santa Apolónia is the main train station in the center of Lisbon.
-It’s the city’s oldest (it was built on the site of a former convent of the same name, and inaugurated in 1865), and remains the primary departure point for international trains, as well as for the long-distance services of the national CP company to the north of Lisbon, such as Porto and Braga (trains to Faro, in Algarve, southern Portugal, depart from Oriente Station).
+It’s the city’s oldest (it was built on the site of a former convent of the same name, and inaugurated in 1865), and was, until 2020, the primary departure point for international trains.
+It's also from where the long-distance services of the national CP company depart to the north of Lisbon, such as Porto and Braga (trains to Faro, in Algarve, southern Portugal, depart from Oriente Station).
 Infrequent services stop at the suburbs to the east of Lisbon, but most suburban trains now depart from Oriente, Cais do Sodré, or Rossio Station.
 The trains to one of the most popular tourist destinations in the Lisbon region, Sintra, depart from Rossio, while those to the beaches of Cascais depart from Cais do Sodré.

 Waterfront warehouses across from Santa Apolónia Station are now trendy cafés and restaurants

 The ticket office is open from 6am to 9:45pm.
 Tickets can not be bought on the trains, and those to Braga and Porto tend to sell out, so it’s advised that you buy them some time in advance.

 An Intercidades train in Santa Apolónia Station

 There are two types of long-distance trains -- the Alfa Pendular (marked AP) and the Intercidades (marked IC).
 The Alfa Pendular is faster and uses more recent trains.
 The Intercidades is slightly slower because it makes more stops, and is therefore cheaper.